 Sarah Kailath Chair of India Studies

-The Sarah Kailath Chair of India Studies was established by Thomas Kailath, and Vinita and Narendra Gupta in honor of Dr. Kailath's wife, Sarah Kailath, to enhance awareness and knowledge of issues relating to the Indian subcontinent.
+The Sarah Kailath Chair of India Studies was established by Thomas Kailath, and Vinita and Narendra Gupta in honor of Dr. Thomas Kailath's wife, Sarah Kailath, to enhance awareness and knowledge of issues relating to the Indian subcontinent.
 Further details about the chair and Sarah Kailath may be viewed here.
-The current Sarah Kailath Chair is Professor Lawrence Cohen, Chair, Institute for South Asia Studies and Professor, Anthropology and South Asian Studies.
-Professors Raka Ray, Robert P. Goldman and Thomas Metcalf previously held the Chair.
+The current Sarah Kailath Chair is Professor Munis D. Faruqui.
+Professors Lawrence Cohen, Raka Ray, Robert Goldman and Thomas Metcalf were the previous chair-holders.